-Years ended December 31, 2020 and 2019 (Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts.)
+(Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts)

-(d) Deferred stock unit ("DSU") and performance stock unit ("PSU") plans
+(d) Deferred stock unit plans

-TVA Group has a deferred stock unit ("DSU") plan and a performance stock unit ("PSU") plan for some management employees based on TVA Group Class B Non-Voting Shares ("TVA Group Class B Shares").
-The DSUs vest over six years and will be redeemed for cash only upon the participant's retirement or cessation of employment, as the case may be.
-The PSUs vest over three years and will be redeemed for cash at the end of that period, subject to achievement of financial targets.
-Holders of DSUs and PSUs are entitled to receive additional shares upon payment of dividends on TVA Class B Shares.
-No treasury shares will be issued for the purposes of the plans.
+TVA Group has a deferred stock unit ("DSU") plan for some management employees based on TVA Group Class B Non-Voting Shares ("TVA Group Class B Shares").
+DSUs vest over six years and will be redeemed for cash only upon the participant's retirement or cessation of employment, as the case may be.
+Holders of DSUs are entitled to receive additional shares upon payment of dividends on TVA Class B Shares.
+No treasury shares will be issued for the purposes of the plan.

-Quebecor also has DSU and PSU plans for its employees and those of its subsidiaries, based on, among other things, Quebecor Class B Shares.
-The DSUs vest over six years and will be redeemed for cash only upon the participant's retirement or cessation of employment, as the case may be.
-The PSUs vest over three years and will be redeemed for cash at the end of that period, subject to achievement of financial targets.
-Holders of DSUs and PSUs are entitled to receive additional shares upon payment of dividends on Quebecor Class B Shares.
-No treasury shares will be issued for the purposes of the plans.
+Quebecor also has a DSU plan for its employees and those of its subsidiaries, based on, among other things, Quebecor Class B Shares.
+DSUs vest over six years and will be redeemed for cash only upon the participant's retirement or cessation of employment, as the case may be.
+Holders of DSUs are entitled to receive additional shares upon payment of dividends on Quebecor Class B Shares.
+No treasury shares will be issued for the purposes of the plan.

-The following table shows changes to outstanding units under the DSU and PSU plans during the year ended December 31, 2020:
+The following table shows changes to outstanding units under the DSU plans during the year ended December 31, 2021:

-Outst anding units
+Outstanding units

-DSU PSU
+DSU

 TVA Group

-Balance at beginning of year 177,256 131,129
+Balance at beginning of year 156,564

-Redeemed (131,129)
+Redeemed (18,122)

-Cancelled (20,692) -
+Cancelled (35,794)

-Balance at end of year 156,564
+Balance at end of year 102,648

 Quebecor

-Balance at beginning of year 29,150 16,148
+Balance at beginning of year 25,472

-Granted 644 -
+Granted 593

-Redeemed (16,148)
+Redeemed (3,747)

-Cancelled (4,322) -
+Cancelled (7,444)

-Balance at end of year 25,472
+Balance at end of year 14,874

-\$865,000 was disbursed by the Corporation to redeem PSUs in 2020 (\$703,000 for 2019).
+An amount totalling \$182,000 was disbursed by the Corporation to redeem DSUs in 2021 (nil in 2020).

-Years ended December 31, 2020 and 2019 (Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts.)
+(Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts)

-(e) Deferred stock unit ("DSU") plan for directors
+(e) Deferred stock unit plan for directors